 More people and families were challenged this year while facing the coronavirus and rising unemployment.
 While individuals had shifted into a new normal, others were challenged with finding a way to feed themselves and their families.
 How do you get food when you can’t afford it?

-Topics: Boston Organics Community, Holiday, Company Updates, food donation, Community Events, Boston Local Partnerships, Donations, Food System, Year In Review, food relief, food access, donation, Community Partnership
+Topics: Boston Organics Community, Holiday, Company Updates, food donation, Community Events, Boston Local Partnerships, Donations, Food System, Year In Review, food relief, food access, donation, Community Impact, Community Partnership

 Consider buying your Black Friday or Cyber Monday gifts from local businesses and local shops.
 When browsing these networks of local shops, be sure to visit the shop’s website directly because they might have more information on curbside pickup, or other covid-19 safety precautions.
 Happy holidays!